 Take a piece of paper and write down the main reason Why you are running a business in the first place and What your business is about.
 I hope you know what that is (if not read my FREE eBook).

-For example my Why and What is following:
+For example, my Why and What is the following:

 “To help entrepreneurs and change-makers to create successful businesses and positively change the lives of everyone involved.”

-Now make a list of all the things you want to do coming year and question it against your “Why”.
+Now make a list of all the things you want to do in the coming year and question it against your “Why”.

 Make sure to only list expected results, not actions.